iletai/iletai/readme.md

 ## About Me

-- I'm develop, design and build game, application
+- Let make it, design and build game, application

 - I like coding, coffe, travel and play game